Sunday, January 29, 2012

 The Processor State Indicator (PSI) circuits.

 That hole is for the main power switch for everything in the head.
-Typically me, I didn't think to drill the blasted hole until after I started mounted the PSI's.
+Typical me, I didn't think to drill the blasted hole until after I started mounted the PSI's.
 Silly me.
 Had to remove them so I could drill the hole.
 The wood is 3/4" thick so I had to drill a larger hole most of the way through so I could mount the switch.

 This is for a set of sub-power switches so I can turn off each component if needed.
 Most of the time they'll stay on and I'll just use the main switch.